ha5ha6/judy_blog/_posts/2019-11-11-selected-paper-corl.markdown

 (4) heavily relies on the differentiability of the formulation
 (5) hard to deal with sparse and non-continuous reward/cost signals

-- DRL advantage
+- DRL advantage and disadvantage
-(1) good in long-horizon tasks with sparse rewards
+(+) good in long-horizon tasks with sparse rewards
-(2) even in continuous control domain
+(+) even in continuous control domain

-- DRL disadvantage
-(1) requires enormous data
+(-) requires enormous data
-(2) suffers from the exploration-exploitation dilemma
+(-) suffers from the exploration-exploitation dilemma

 - DMPC - an actor-critic approach <-proposed method
 actor: an MPC policy